forestgrape/coronavirus/1_biological/hypotheses_nidovirales.md

 # Hypotheses about Nidovirales

+> EXPLORATIVE

 Hypotheses about Nidovirales are discussed.
-They extend the [page on coronaviruses](./1_biological/coronavirus.md) and the section [Backtracing SARS-1/2](./../index.md#backtracing-sars-cov-12) from a subject point.
-In the flavour they belong to the section [Ideas to Explore](./index.md#ideas-to-explore)
+They extend the [page coronaviruses](../1_biological/coronavirus.md#top).

 ## Content
 * [Content](#content)